A2z Word Finder British CSW Dictionary Word Generator Info

 the pattern of letters and empty spaces from the game board into the Pattern field.

 Use '_' characters for empty spaces.
 All other fields are set by default

 to allow this simple search to work properly.

 - Limiting word length - By default, all words matching the letters and/or pattern you

 enter will be listed in the Search Results regardless of length.
 However, you can limit

 the length of the listed words by setting the Min.
 Word Length field.

-- Sorting the words - The Scrabble® Search Results page can be
+- Sorting the words - The Search Results for the Scrabble Game page can be

 set to sort the matching words either by length (shorter words first), by score (highest score first), or